 By 2021-22, UNCC will maintain its undergraduate degree efficiency at its current level of 25.8.

-From UNC Charlotte: UNC Charlotte’s undergraduate degree efficiency in the 2015-16 year ranks second among the UNC System institutions and reflects the university’s commitment to the success of all students.
-Contributing to UNC Charlotte’s high undergraduate degree efficiency is the receptive environment for transfer students.
+From UNC Charlotte: UNC Charlotte’s undergraduate degree efficiency in the 2015-16 year ranked second among the UNC System institutions.
+This achievement reflects the university’s commitment to the success of all students.
+The receptive environment for transfer students contributes to UNC Charlotte’s high undergraduate degree efficiency.
 UNC Charlotte receives the largest number of transfer students in the system, totaling approximately 50% of the student population.
 The University Transfer Center provides support and resources to provide a seamless transition with the goal to increase retention and graduation rates among transfer students.
 This commitment to seamless transfer is also reflected in the university’s newly implemented 49er Next program, which is creating deeper partnerships with community colleges.

 By 2021-22, UNCC will produce 4,188 critical workforce credentials, an increase of 33.9% (1,061 additional critical workforce credentials over a base of 3,127).

-From UNC Charlotte: UNC Charlotte is making progress on this goal and is uniquely positioned to address the critical workforce needs, in the state’s largest metropolitan region and with programs producing teachers for the K-12 sector, nurses and other health professionals for the health sector, engineers, computing professionals, and other scientists for the tech sector.
-UNC Charlotte is third among UNC System campuses in production of critical workforce professionals.
+From UNC Charlotte: UNC Charlotte is making progress on this goal and is uniquely positioned to address the critical workforce needs in the state’s largest metropolitan region.
+Its programs produce teachers for the K-12 sector, nurses and other health professionals for the health sector, and engineers, computing professionals, and data scientists for the tech sector.
+UNC Charlotte is third among UNC System institutions in production of critical workforce professionals.
 The new School of Data Science is designed to bring the tools of data science to a wide range of fields, helping North Carolina’s workforce tackle diverse and complex challenges.